MichaelLegacy/EventReminderBot-Discord/README.md

 **Deleting an Event**

-To delete an event, you must be the event creator or have the Discord `Administrator` role.
+To delete an event, you must be the event creator or have the `Administrator` permission.
 The event message should have the command in it, but just incase, you can perform this:

 `.deleteevent [eventMessageID]`